-Statement of the Problem/Description of the Issue (25%) - evaluate the applicant's understanding of the program/issue to be addressed.

-Project Design and Implementation (30%) - evaluate the adequacy of the proposal, including the goals, objectives, timelines, milestones, and deliverables.

-Capabilities and Competencies (25%) - evaluate the applicant's administrative and technical capacity of the applicant to successfully accomplish the goals and objectives.

-Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) - evaluate the applicant's understanding of the performance data reporting requirements and the plan for collecting the required data.
+- Statement of the Problem/Description of the Issue (20%) evaluate the applicant's understanding of the program/issue to be addressed. - Project Design and Implementation (35%) evaluate the adequacy of the proposal, including the goals, objectives, timelines, milestones, and deliverables. - Capabilities and Competencies (25%) evaluate the applicant's administrative and technical capacity of the applicant and proposed partners to successfully accomplish the goals and objectives.
+(5%) - evaluate the strength of the proposed plan and involvement of impacted communities and individuals with lived experience. - Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) - evaluate the applicant's understanding of the performance data reporting requirements and the plan for collecting the required data.

-Budget (5%) - evaluate for completeness, cost effectiveness, and allowability (e.g., reasonable, allocable, and necessary for project activities).
+- Budget (10%) evaluate for completeness, cost effectiveness, and allowability (e.g., reasonable, allocable, and necessary for project activities). - Plan for Involvement of Impacted Communities and Individuals with Lived Experience